Advanced-Step Real-time Iterations with Four Levels -- New Error Bounds and Fast Implementation in acados: Conclusion

 \section{Conclusion}

 This paper streamlines and extends the existing analysis of AS-RTI with Multi-Level Iterations (MLI) of all for levels.
 It is shown that if the current solution is sufficiently close to the next solution, the numerical error can be reduced by a few computationally cheap MLI iterations.
 Furthermore, an efficient implementation in the open-source package~\acados{} is presented making the method widely available for real-world applications on embedded hardware.
 Numerical examples confirm the theory and demonstrate how to assemble efficient variants of the AS-RTI method.
-In particular, it is shown how a single additional QP solution to the advanced problem can significantly improve control performance over standard RTI at only 20\% additional cost per sampling time.
+In particular, AS-RTI-A can significantly improve control performance over standard RTI at only 20\% additional cost per sampling time, by computing a single additional QP solution to the advanced problem.